Sheila’s Low-Carb Shrimp Dip

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Low-Carb Shrimp Dip with low-carb veggies specified is great for any low-carb or low-glycemic eating plan, including Keto.
-It’s also great for any phase of the South Beach Diet, but South Beach would prefer reduced-fat dairy products.
+This Low-Carb Shrimp Dip with the low-carb veggies specified is great for any low-carb or Keto eating plan.
+It’s also great for any phase of the original South Beach Diet, but South Beach would prefer reduced-fat dairy products.

 Find More Recipes Like This One: